Kimberlee97/tp/docs/UserGuide.md

    <box type="tip" seamless>
    **Tip:**
    If your home folder is in your desktop, make sure you change directory to your desktop first as shown in the screenshot.<br>
-   For example, we change directory to the desktop first, before changing it to the folder `smoke-test` and then to `my_tp`.
+   For example, we change directory to the `Desktop` first, before changing it to the folder `your_home_folder_name` where our jar file is in.
    </box>

-5. Use the `java -jar homey.jar` command and press `Enter` to run the application.<br>
+5. Use the `java -jar homey.jar` command and press Enter to run the application.<br>
    <img src="images/runCommand.png" width="700" height="auto" />

 6. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    <img src="images/Ui.png" width="700" height="auto" />

-7. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the User Guide in your web browser (if the browser can’t be opened, a Help window will appear instead).<br>
+7. Type a command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the User Guide in your web browser (if the browser can’t be opened, a Help window will appear instead).<br>
    Some example commands you can try:

    * `list` : Lists all contacts.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 s/prospect` : Adds a contact named `John Doe` to the Address Book.

    * `delete 3` : Deletes the 3rd contact shown in the current list.